Installation

 Please note that the AppSec Portal is currently incompatible with Amazon Aurora database.

-GitLab CI installation
+Option 1: GitLab CI installation (automated docker-compose installation)

 Step 1: Fork the AppSec Portal repository.
 This will create a copy of the repository under your account, which you can then modify and configure as needed